-I’ve just greatly expanded our Herbal Tea section at the Shoppe to include a number of my favorites – here’s what I’ve added and why I like each of them, or how I use them:
+Our Herbal Tea section at the Shoppe includes a number of my favorites – here’s what we carry and why I like each of them and/or how I use them:

 This tea contains slippery elm and marshmallow root; two herbs that are soothing and healing for the gut lining.
 Likewise, they also soothe the mucous membranes of the throat.

 I’ve been giving this tea to my kids since they were babies (I would just put it in a bottle for them), whenever they had a cough or sore throat.